if1live/VRTK/Assets/VRTK/Documentation/API.md

  * Parameters
    * _none_
  * Returns
-   * `SDK_BaseController.ControllerType` - The type of controller that the interact touch is attached to.
+   * `SDK_BaseController.ControllerType` - The type of controller that the Interact Touch is attached to.

-The GetControllerType method is a shortcut to retrieve the current controller type the interact touch is attached to.
+The GetControllerType method is a shortcut to retrieve the current controller type the Interact Touch is attached to.

 ### Example